UKForeignOffice/notarial-api/README.md

 docker compose -d --build
 ```

+### Formatting
+This project uses ESLint and Prettier to ensure consistent formatting.
+It is recommended that you add and turn on the prettier plugin for your IDE, and reformat on save.

 ## CI/CD
 There is a CI/CD pipeline currently set up for deploying new versions of the project to test environments.
 For more information, please refer to the [CI/CD docs](https://github.com/UKForeignOffice/notarial-api/blob/main/docs/ci.md)